1942 New Zealand rugby league season

 The 1942 New Zealand rugby league season was the 35th season of rugby league in New Zealand.

 International competitions

 New Zealand played in no international matches due to World War II.

 National competitions

 Northern Union Cup

 West Coast again held the Northern Union Cup at the end of the season.

 Club competitions

 Auckland

 Manukau won the Auckland Rugby League's Fox Memorial Trophy and Stormont Shield.
 The Rukutai Shield was won by City-Otahuhu.
 Richmond won the Roope Rooster.

-Due to the World War; Marist and North Shore briefly amalgamated at senior level in 1942 as did Mount Albert and Newton, and City and Otahuhu.
-However it was unpopular and the following year they reverted back to individual clubs.
+Owing to the World War; Marist and North Shore briefly amalgamated at senior level in 1942 as did Mount Albert and Newton, and City and Otahuhu.
+However it was unpopular and the following year they reverted to individual clubs.

 Wellington

 Miramar won the Wellington Rugby League's Appleton Shield.

 Canterbury

 Hornby-Rakaia-Riccarton won the Canterbury Rugby League's Massetti Cup.

 The competition consisted of; Brigade A, Brigade B, Battery, Canterbury Regiment, A.S.C, Addington, Linwood-Woolston and Hornby-Rakaia-Riccarton.